Prepare Your Business Technology for Hurricane Season

 By May 1, make sure your team is familiar with the plan and test it.

-It’s imperative that employees know their role in how to prepare your business technology for hurricane season.
+It’s imperative that employees know their role in how to prepare your business for hurricane season.
 Run a mock disaster scenario.
 This will allow employees the chance to practice what to do during a real disaster.
 This also provides an opportunity to test the plan and make any necessary adjustments, should any issues arise during the practice run.

 By mid-May, work to refine the plan to meet your business’ needs.
 Secure any additional equipment or systems and communicate the updated plan with staff.
 Run a mock scenario again and continue to improve the plan until you’re confident your business can run smoothly during a disaster.

-Need help determining how to prepare your business technology for hurricane season?
+Need help determining how to prepare your business for hurricane season?
 Contact us today to see how we can help.